ScottLogic/sl-tech-carbon-estimator/docs/types.md

   }
 ```

 This is the type output at the end of the estimation process.
 As a final output the values will be in percentages that add up to 100 but the components are also reused in the process to hold real values in Kg CO2e.
+The version will be driven by the version of the npm package.

 ### ChartOptions